 Amon Carter was not a man to take “no” for an answer.
 He once said, “‘No’ is just a word in the dictionary.
 I don’t often consult the dictionary.”

-In 1916 Carter helped persuade General Motors to build a Chevy plant here.
+In 1916 Carter helped persuade the Chevrolet corporation to build a Chevy plant here.

 And in 1917 he promptly wrecked the first car off the assembly line.
 Amon was said to be a terrible driver.
 Flemmons writes that Carter drove the three miles from his home to the Star-Telegram office in second gear—and on any side of the road he found himself.